 Take for an example an MBA working with a statistician working with a software engineer.
 These three individually are much easier to find and hire, and when working together get the same job done.
 The potential downsides are the increased salary costs, and additional costs associated with internal team communication and coordination.

-Scaling and growth present challenges to any company, particularly to a services company like Rocket Wagon.
-We build transformative, connected, smart solutions (pardon the cliche terminology, but that is absolutely what we do), and that’s no easy task.
+Scaling and growth present challenges to any company, particularly to a services company that builds transformative, connected, smart solutions, which is no easy task.